Natasha Kramskaya

 Kramskaya-Firecatcher

-Interwoven into the composition are fragments of Ukrainian traditional motifs—embroidery patterns, ritual forms, and echoes of motanka-like protectresses—all anchoring the work in the cultural and spiritual inheritance of Natasha’s heritage.
-Firecatcher is not a portrait of a person, but of a force: the one who cradles the flame without being consumed.
-She catches fire—not to be destroyed, but to bear it forward.
+Interwoven into the composition are fragments of Ukrainian traditional motifs, anchoring the work in the cultural and spiritual inheritance of Natasha’s heritage.
+Firecatcher is a force: the one who cradles the flame without being consumed.
+She catches fire — not to be destroyed, but to bear it forward.

-Interwoven into the composition are fragments of Ukrainian traditional motifs—embroidery patterns, ritual forms, and echoes of motanka-like protectresses—all anchoring the work in the cultural and spiritual inheritance of Natasha’s heritage.
-Firecatcher is not a portrait of a person, but of a force: the one who cradles the flame without being consumed.
-She catches fire—not to be destroyed, but to bear it forward.
+Interwoven into the composition are fragments of Ukrainian traditional motifs, anchoring the work in the cultural and spiritual inheritance of Natasha’s heritage.
+Firecatcher is a force: the one who cradles the flame without being consumed.
+She catches fire — not to be destroyed, but to bear it forward.

 Natasha Kramskaya